-Moab is a must visit destination for those who love off road adventure.
+Moab is a must visit destination for those who love scenic adventures.

 The following trails were selected because they are close to Moab and short enough for a partial-day trip.
 Among the trails is a variety of scenery and a range of challenge to the off-highway abilities of vehicle and driver.